Photos by Ken Kobré, Maureen Burdynski, Lucy Hobgood-Brown

 Over the years in Lotumbe we have provided farming training, tools and fast growing seedlings to improve health and wellbeing.
 Villagers now have community gardens, duck raising enclosures, beehives, more fruit trees and a community store.

-At present the community of approximately 3000 people identified food security as its top priority.
+At present the community of approximately 3,000 people has identified food security as its top priority.

 The Lotumbe hospital is the only general reference hospital in the rural health zone and services over 80,000.
 Many travel for days by canoe or walk on forest paths to receive medical care.
 This is a 'full service' hospital that provides surgical, orthopaedic, obstetrics, family planning, AIDs and Ebola treatment.

 In conjunction with Pink Umbrella, DAK Foundation, UNSW Medical Students' Aid Project and others, HandUp Congo has provided funds for latrines, mattresses, medical equipment and training.

 As their contribution to hospital improvements, the local women have also made medical uniforms using the cloth and sewing machines we provided.

 The hospital is BYO - bring your own food, mattress and carer